How Much is a Structural Survey?

 Q: Is a full structural survey a legal requirement?

-A: A full structural survey is not a legal requirement; however, when buying a home, it's important to think critically; the money spent on a survey could save you thousands by giving you ammunition to negotiate a lower price - or by making you reconsider buying at all.
+A: Although not a legal requirement, when buying a home it's important to think critically.
+The money spent on a survey could save you thousands by giving you ammunition to negotiate a lower price — or by making you reconsider buying at all.

-Q: What to do if your survey uncovers problems?
+Q: What should I do if my survey uncovers problems?

 Q: Where do you find a surveyor?